-6’ railing panel measures 69.43” and the 8’ railing panel measures 91.31” on center with a post attached.
+6’ railing panel measures 69.43” and the 8’ railing panel measures 91.31” with a post attached.
 This is very important when using railing panels to pre-existing structural posts.
 Make sure you measure the opening.

 Start at one end right at the post and grip the top rail on each side so that your thumbs are parallel to each other and very slowly proceed to apply force every couple of inches.
 It will be hard to snap on but should work.
 (DO NOT USE a mallet or band the top rail as it will cause a dent).
 The only reason it WOULD NOT SNAP on is if you have installed your U-Clips to high whereby one corner surpasses the inside die line of the H-channel.
 If the latter is the case, remove and re-install clips so they are below the die line and are straight.
 Then proceed to snap on the top rail as instructed above.